kltm/lala/README.md

 ## Open questions

-While we have worked out the details to satisfy our core use cases, we are interested in federating more generally with the wide range of biological and curation applications available.
+While we have worked out the details to satisfy our core use cases, if not implement them all, we are interested in federating more generally with the wide range of biological and curation applications available.
 We would like input on how that could happen from the community.
 Ideas include:

 - better documentation
 - changes to the specification
+- concrete implementations and examples of and/or use of full specification
-- implementations/middleware
+- generic implementations/middleware
-- a central registry
+- a central registry or interaction with a current registry

-As well, there are some edge cases, especially around passing control (or not) at the end of an interaction that we would like to clarify by implementations in the real world.
+As well, there are some edge cases, especially around passing control (or not) at the end of an interaction that we would like to clarify by working through implementations in the real world.

 ## Availability